Richard Chartres: Green issues

-Since its launch in 2006, Chartres has led the Church of England's "shrinking the footprint" campaign, aimed at cutting 80% of the church's carbon emissions by 2050.
+Since its launch in 2006, Chartres has led the Church of England's "shrinking the footprint" campaign, aimed at cutting 80% of the Church's carbon emissions by 2050.
 In the launch and subsequently, Chartres criticised pollution of the planet by people going on holidays by plane.
 Michael O'Leary, boss of the low-cost airline Ryanair, responded that "the Bishop of London has got empty churches – presumably if no one went on holidays perhaps they might turn up and listen to his sermons.
 God bless the Bishop!"
 Also, after criticism that his taking flights for "diocese work" as well as retaining a chauffeur-driven car were against the ideals of this campaign, he pledged not to fly for a year.

 In October 2008, the Independent on Sunday named Chartres as number 75 of the top 100 environmentalists in Britain on their "Green List".

 Patronage

-Chartres is an ambassador for wildlife charity WWF and a patron of various other organisations, including:
+Lord Chartres serves as an ambassador for wildlife charity WWF and as a patron of various other organisations, including: